nixworks/public/news/2004/10/4/README.md

 ##### Scaled Composites SpaceShipOne
 ### [ Scaled Composites SpaceShipOne reaches an estimated altitude of 112.2 km, lands safely and wins the Ansari X Prize. ](/news/2004/10/4/scaled-composites-spaceshipone-reaches-an-estimated-altitude-of-112-2-km-lands-safely-and-wins-the-ansari-x-prize.md)
-_Context: Ansari X Prize, reaches an estimated altitude, Scaled Composites SpaceShipOne_
+_Context: reaches an estimated altitude, Ansari X Prize, Scaled Composites SpaceShipOne_

 ##### Richard Axel
 ### [ Richard Axel and Linda B. Buck are awarded the Nobel Prize in Physiology or Medicine for their discoveries regarding odorant receptors and the organization of the olfactory system. ](/news/2004/10/4/richard-axel-and-linda-b-buck-are-awarded-the-nobel-prize-in-physiology-or-medicine-for-their-discoveries-regarding-odorant-receptors-and.md)
-_Context: odorant receptor, olfactory, Richard Axel, Linda B. Buck, Nobel Prize in Physiology or Medicine_
+_Context: Nobel Prize in Physiology or Medicine, odorant receptor, Richard Axel, Linda B. Buck, olfactory_

 ##### Riots
 ### [ The retrial of 16 Hindus accused of murdering 14 people, mostly Muslims, in the 2002 Gujarat violence begins in Mumbai.
 India's Supreme Court ordered a re-trial after a Gujarat court acquitted the defendants. ](/news/2004/10/4/the-retrial-of-16-hindus-accused-of-murdering-14-people-mostly-muslims-in-the-2002-gujarat-violence-begins-in-mumbai-india-s-supreme-cou.md)
-_Context: acquits, riots, Supreme Court of India, Mumbai_
+_Context: riots, Mumbai, acquits, Supreme Court of India_

 ##### Cambodia
 ### [ The parliament of Cambodia ratifies legislation creating a tribunal that will try leaders of the former regime, the Khmer Rouge, for genocide and crimes against humanity. ](/news/2004/10/4/the-parliament-of-cambodia-ratifies-legislation-creating-a-tribunal-that-will-try-leaders-of-the-former-regime-the-khmer-rouge-for-genoci.md)